BaddMann/docs/zentral-tutorial.md

 - Average length per tutorial: ~ 3-4 min
 ```

-A multitude of things in IT are way easier to follow visually along with documentation.
+Why do we provide a video based tutorial?
+A multitude of things in IT are way easier to follow a first time visually along with documentation.
-We hope to help you get started, stay up date with Zentral, know about accompanied technologies - with a step by step Video Tutorial delivered as a base component of this tutorial.
-We think it's exciting to watch a full walk thru, at least will help you to explore osquery / santa quickly, and finally hope very much to get you started to work with, contribute and follow along Zentral in the future.
+We hope to help here you get started, stay up date with Zentral, know about and gain interest on accompanied technologies.
+The step by step Video Tutorial is provided as a base component of this tutorial.
+We think it's exciting to watch a full walk thru to setup Zentral, at least help you to explore and get excited about osquery / santa quickly (as we did), and finally hope very much to get you started to work with, contribute to, and follow along Zentral in the future.

-If you can't wait any longer [start a 17 episode video tutorial here](<https://goo.gl/S4o8KF>) - please don't forget to review our summary section below, especially if you'd need to jump into specific topics like learning more on osquery or how to do a quick client enrollment for a technology covered.
+If you can't wait any longer now - [start a 17 episode video tutorial here](<https://goo.gl/S4o8KF>) - also don't forget to return and review  summary section below, especially if you'd need to jump again into specific topics like learning more on osquery, craeting probes, or how to do a quick client enrollment for one of the technologies covered.

 ##### Pre-requisites
 - Prepare a 3rd party Signed TLS/SSL certificate (mandatory) - [Details](https://github.com/zentralopensource/docs/blob/master/zentral-tutorial-ref.md) and [Video \#00](<https://www.youtube.com/watch?v=01J3HPrZ-04>)